 A buyer’s concerns are more complex.
 Generally, the buyer should want to know everything there is to know about the property, whether that information is derived from due diligence, a title commitment, a survey, disclosure by the seller, information provided by a broker, or even gossip from neighbors.
 “Buyer beware” still has considerable meaning in the purchase and sale of real estate.

-There is no excuse for a buyer failing to do his or her homework on a property or failing to read documents before signing them.
+There is no excuse for a buyer (particularly an investor) failing to do his or her homework on a property or failing to read documents before signing them.
 We live in an information society.
-Not putting forth a minimum effort to obtain information about a property one is buying (not having it professionally inspected, for instance) looks more and more . . . well, stupid—and judges and jurors are likely to see it that way, particularly when it comes to real estate investors.
-“Sophisticated parties, like all parties to a contract, have an obligation to protect themselves by reading what they sign.”
-Thigpen v.
-Locke, 363 S.W.2d 247, 253 (Tex.1962).
-Yet there continue to be suits by buyers who claim they were absolved from their duty to inspect or read documents because they were rushed or pressured by the seller.
-Such a claim will likely not stand up in court.
+Not putting forth a minimum effort to obtain information about a property one is buying (not having it professionally inspected, for instance) looks more and more . . . well, stupid—and judges and jurors are likely to see it that way.
+Yet there continue to be suits by buyers who claim they were absolved from their duty to inspect property or read documents because they were rushed or pressured by the seller.
+Such a claim is usually doomed in court.

 Specific items of concern to the buyer:

 On the other hand, checking 7.D.(2) and including the above language in the available blank creates an affirmative covenant on the part of the seller, meaning that if the seller does not substantially perform, he will be in breach.
-If the seller or his broker resists, then the seller may be hiding something (it happens all the time).
+If the seller or his broker resists, then the seller may be hiding something (It happens all the time).
 In such a case, the buyer should look carefully at the results of the inspections before choosing to proceed, or even consider withdrawing from the transaction altogether.
+A seller who is reluctant to agree in writing to full disclosure is a flashing red light and a giant alarm bell combined.

 What about previous inspection reports?
 Neither the contract nor the Seller’s Disclosure obligates the seller to provide them.
 The buyer should therefore always request copies of these.

 (4) Joint Tenancy with Right of Survivorship.
-The buyer also has an interest in the wording of the warranty deed.
+The warranty deed should not be simply a seller-dictated document.
+The buyer also has an interest in its wording.
 For example, unless otherwise instructed, title company attorneys will list the grantee as “John Jones and wife, Mary Jones,” creating tenancy in common.
 This form of co-ownership does not provide for the surviving spouse to automatically inherit the entire property when the other dies.
 Title to the property vests in the surviving spouse only if the property is community property and the deceased had no children or, if there are children, all of them are the result of the marriage between John and Mary.
-Accordingly, if it is the desire of the buyer to use the deed to do some basic estate planning, an entirely reasonable goal, then the grantee should be listed as “John Jones and wife, Mary Jones as joint tenants with rights of survivorship as provided by Texas Estates Code Section 112.051 and not as tenants-in-common,” and both grantees should sign the deed—which will then constitute a written agreement in compliance with the statute.
+Accordingly, if it is the desire of the buyer to use the deed to do some basic estate planning (an entirely reasonable goal) then the grantee may be listed as “John Jones and wife, Mary Jones as joint tenants with rights of survivorship as provided by Texas Estates Code Sec.
+112.051 et seq. and not as tenants-in-common,” and both grantees should sign the deed—which will then constitute a written agreement in compliance with the statute.
 This adds value for the buyer at no cost to the seller.

 (6) Legal Description and Survey.
-The contract must describe the property with reasonable certainty using lot-block-subdivision information or metes and bounds.
+The earnest money contract should describe the property with reasonable certainty using lot-block-subdivision information or metes and bounds.
 It is not enforceable otherwise.
-Note that the weight of Texas case law suggests that a mere street address is not enough.
+Note that the weight of Texas case law suggests that a mere street address may not be enough.

 The survey should be studied carefully to assure that it matches the legal description provided.
 Major variations are a problem.
 To the extent that there may be minor variations, use of a recent survey description is preferred over the legal description contained in the prior deed to the seller.